This is a rehash of an article first published in 2012, but it’s still relevant today

 - Transactional analysis underpins work process analysis

 Using the BCS to underpin business structures builds inherent stability into these structures.
-As functions and activities are more or less constant, changes to organizational structure will have less impact on essential business systems.
+As functions and activities are more or less constant, changes to organisational structure will have less impact on essential business systems.

 DIRKS Step C – Identification of recordkeeping requirements